 After graduating from Penn State, Dr. Skowronski briefly became a clinical research assistant at a company called Covance, a CRO (contract research organization) where she gained experience in the regulatory aspect of clinical research.
 “This experience helped me realize that I wanted to be a part of basic biomedical research,” said Dr. Skowronski who then joined the PhD program in Nutritional and Metabolic Biology at Columbia.
 “I figured that in this obesogenic culture, I would always have a job,” said Dr. Skowronski.
 “But now, I would rather be less involved in obesity and would rather just solve the problem.”

-Dr. Skowronski lives in Manhattan with her husband and toddler.
-She is 8 months pregnant.
+Dr. Skowronski lives in Manhattan with her husband, toddler and new baby born September 15, 2017.